GoodSync Connect Manual

 Automatic: Allow UPNP to open ports

-GoodSync Server will use the UPNP service of your router or DSL/cable modem to create a tunnel from the external port of the router to internal TCP port 33333 of computer where gs-server runs.
+GoodSync Server will use the UPNP service of your router or DSL/cable modem to create a tunnel from the external port of the router to internal TCP port 33333 of the computer where the gs-server runs.

-Manual: Assign External Port to GoodSync Server
+Manual: Assign an external port to GoodSync Server

-Example: Gs-Server is on local endpoint 192.168.1.7:33333.
+Example: gs-server is on local endpoint 192.168.1.7:33333.

-(1) Login to Router Web UI, usually located at http://192.168.1.1
+- Log in to the Router Web UI, usually located at http://192.168.1.1

-(2) Create Forwarding rule on router: Ext Port 33007 -> 192.168.1.7:33333
+- Create a Forwarding rule on the router: Ext Port 33007 >> 192.168.1.7:33333

-(3) Login to Gs-Server Web UI at http://192.168.1.7:11000
+- Log in to gs-server Web UI at http://192.168.1.7:11000

-it does so via Forwarder, which is our own server that forwards TCP/IP connection.
+When the GoodSync client cannot connect to the GoodSync Server directly, it does so via Forwarder, which is our own server that forwards TCP/IP connection.

 - GoodSync Server tries to make a tunnel for its port 33333 in your router/modem using UPNP.